deajan/pmOCR/README.md

 ## What does it do ?

-pmOCR monitors directories and launches an OCR tool to convert jpg, png, tiff, pdf files to PDF, WORD, EXCEL or CSV files.
+pmOCR monitors directories and thier subdirectories and launches an OCR tool to convert jpg, png, tiff, pdf files to PDF, WORD, EXCEL or CSV files.

 ## Support for Abbyy OCR Engine linux CLI